gryssum/Resieve/README.md

 ```
 ---

-For a basic repository implemention where we simply return the results of the filtering, pagination and sorting.
+For a basic repository implemention where we simply apply all filtering, sorting and pagination in one go.
+We get back a paginated response containing the filtered products, total count and pagination info.

 ```csharp
 public class ProductRepository